craigmaslowski/Backbone.Factory/README.md

 var myOtherModel = new MyOtherModel({}, {broker: window.broker}); // not very DRY
 ```

-You could hardcode a property which references the var from the global object:
+You could hardcode a property which references the broker from the global object:

 ```JavaScript
 var MyModel = Backbone.Model.extend({